botcity-dev/botcity-framework-core-python/docs/api/index.md

 - *misc*: this module contains miscellaneous functions such as executing applications, and wait/print.

+- *bot*: this module contains the base class for Bots, including the DesktopBot

 In order to make it easy for users, all modules are available via the core module.